kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 cfgengine "python"
 ```

-In the Python script you have to declare the global `mod_init()` method where to instantiate an object of a class that
+For `app_python` and `app_python3`, in the Python script you have to declare the global `mod_init()` method
-implements the other callback methods (functions) to be executed by Kamailio.
+where to instantiate an object of a class that implements the other callback methods (functions)
+to be executed by Kamailio.

 Inside the new class, the following methods are relevant: